YanivP/kuberfest/README.md

 1. Open a terminal and navigate into it.
 1. Run `pip install kuberfest`
 1. Run `kbf --help` to see that you're able to display the help.
-1. Run `kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
+1. Run `kbf . --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
 1. You should see the message: `You can access the app through: http://x.x.x.x:x/api/values`.
 Copy that URL to your browser and see if you're getting a response from the API.

 If you got all the way here, congrats!
 If not, drop me a note.